-Our Senior Investigators are among the most prominent and prestigious researchers funded by the NIHR and the most outstanding leaders of patient and people-based research within the NIHR research community.
+Our Senior Investigators are among the most prominent and prestigious researchers funded by the NIHR and the most outstanding leaders of people-based research within the NIHR research community.

 Collectively, Senior Investigators constitute the NIHR College of Senior Investigators, and are members of the NIHR Academy.